delightio/ios/README.md

 Viewing Recordings
 ------------------

 Log in to your control panel at [delight.io](http://delight.io) to view your recordings.
+You can filter your recordings by version and build, as defined in your application's Info.plist file.
 If you have turned on [saving to Photo Album](#saving-to-photo-album) you may also view recordings by launching the Photos app on the device.

 Troubleshooting
 ---------------